 Americans are buying more snacks than ever before according to a Mintel report, and 35% are snacking more instead of eating meals.
-The snack category, including popcorn, grew 28% from 2008-13 and is predicted to grow an additional 40% from 2013-18.1
+The snack category, including popcorn, grew 28% from 2008 to 13 and is predicted to grow an additional 40% from 2013 to 18.1

 Popping corn is one of the oldest forms of corn made from a specific type of corn, cultivated with a tough moisture-sealed hull and a starchy interior that puffs up and pops when heated.